 The Philippine adoption board takes their task very seriously in matching the children with you, the family.
 Following three post placement visits with reports and pictures sent to the Philippines, ICAB will issue their Consent to Adopt so that the adoption can be finalized under United States laws.
-Hand in Hand has worked cooperatively with the Philippine government in placing over 2000 children in the past 37 years.
+Hand in Hand has worked cooperatively with the Philippine government in placing over 2000 children since 1974.

 Program Director is Vickie Truelove, Administrative Director of Hand In Hand’s Indiana office.

 - More boys than girls; families may not choose gender except in Special Home Find cases

 - Healthy children and children with mild to moderate medical conditions